CyrilJl/TimeFiller/README.md

 ## Overview

 `timefiller` is currently in development, aiming to provide advanced imputation and forecasting capabilities for time series data, particularly when multiple correlated series are involved.
-The package is built to accommodate missing data in a variety of formats and configurations, making it a versatile tool for data scientists and analysts working with time series data.
+The package is built to accommodate missing data in a variety of formats and configurations. `timefiller` also provides forecasting capabilities when future covariates are available.

 It will be uploaded to PyPI soon, and details about the algorithm will be presented.

 ### Usage Example